gavkmr2001/Telegram-BOT-RAG/readme.md

 4. Prepare the Knowledge Base
 Place your knowledge base documents (e.g., .md, .txt, or .pdf files) inside the /data directory.
 5. Run the Ingestion Process (One Time Only)
 Run the ingestion script to process your documents and create the vector store.
 This must be done once before you can run the bot.
-(Note: The script will automatically create the vector_store directory if it doesn't exist). code
+(Note: Please create the vector_store directory/folder before running the next command). code
 Bash
 python ingest.py